magomimmo/modern-cljs/README.md

 7. visit [login-dbg.html][3] and/or [shopping-dbg.html][4]
 8. play with the repl connected to the browser

-> LATEST NEWS: I'm in the process of updating the series of tutorials to
-> latest versions of the used libs and plugins.
-At the moment I updated
-> the series up to tutorial-12.
-I should be able to update the rest of the
-> series in a couple of days.
-Sorry for any inconvenience.

 > NOTE 1: If you want to access the code of any single tutorial because
 > you don't want to `copy&paste` it or you don't want to write it
 > yourself, do as follows: